Kaitlyn A. Hansen

 • Obtained summary judgment for global manufacturing company regarding ADEA claims; affirmed by the Sixth Circuit

-• Obtained early dismissal of a litany of claims against a large national staffing agency
+• Obtained early dismissal of claims amounting to $2.5 million against a large national staffing agency

 • Obtained early dismissal of employment and contract claims against a technology client